Swoop (airline)

-Swoop is a Canadian ultra low-cost carrier (ULCC) owned by WestJet.
-The airline is headquartered in Calgary and was named after WestJet's desire to "swoop" (or jump) into the Canadian market with a new business model.
+Swoop was a Canadian ultra low-cost airline owned by WestJet.
+The airline was headquartered in Calgary, Alberta and was named after WestJet's desire to "swoop" (or jump) into the Canadian market with a new business model.
 It was officially announced on September 27, 2017, and began flights on June 20, 2018.
+The airline had bases In Hamilton (ON), Toronto–Pearson, Winnipeg, Edmonton, and Abbotsford.
+However, Swoop’s bases in Winnipeg and Edmonton closed on October 20, 2023; the Toronto base closed a few days later on October 25.
+Swoop was integrated into WestJet’s mainline operation on October 28, 2023.